iWuna/Escape-From-Tisanovo/README.md

+# Escalation: 1985
-# Escalation - share this and die
+# Share this and die.